CMProductions/sdet-technical-test/README.md

 ## Deliverable
 Please, provide a GitHub repo/cloud folder with the solutions to the tasks and instructions on how to run the tests.

-If you prefer, for ease of execution, you can provide a Makefile and a Dockerfile.
+If you prefer, for your own ease, you can work with a Makefile and a Dockerfile.
 This is not required: no penalties are given if you do not deliver such files.

 Good luck!